Supporting ākonga with health conditions

 • how to communicate between home and the service or school

-• how to prepare ākonga to answer questions, ask for help, manage feelings, manage energy, communicate needs, ask to be excused from class, manage social interactions, feel safe.
+• how to prepare tamariki and ākonga to answer questions, ask for help, manage feelings, manage energy, communicate needs, ask to be excused from class, manage social interactions, feel safe.

 Health and wellbeing supports

-Regional Health Schools(external link) provide community, in-home and hospital-based teaching to school-aged ākonga who are too unwell to attend their regular school.
+Regional health schools provide community, in-home and hospital-based teaching to school-aged ākonga who are too unwell to attend their regular school.
 They’ll also work with you to support transition of ākonga on their rolls back into school.

-Te Kura, The Correspondence School(external link) provides mostly online personalised learning programmes and courses for ākonga from early childhood through to NCEA Level 3.
+Te Kura (formerly The Correspondence School) provides mostly online personalised learning programmes and courses for tamariki and ākonga from early childhood through to NCEA Level 3.

 Condition-specific support and advocacy groups can provide information and advice for staff and whānau, training for staff, useful teaching materials, or talks for ākonga.

 Health providers and some community groups offer advice, education and training, and may do visits and talks.
-These include school nurses(external link), nurse practitioners, diabetes nurses, a GP or paediatrician.
+These include school nurses, nurse practitioners, diabetes nurses, a GP or paediatrician.

 Last reviewed: Has this been useful?
 Give us your feedback